Greece banks on tourists for bad loan relief

 Credit servicers, which help collect and manage NPLs, oversee nearly 100 billion euros of Greek debt, half of which is in securitised loans offloaded by banks, said Tasos Panoussis, chairman of their association.

-That's likely to grow with more bad loan securitisations in the pipeline from major banks such as Alpha (ACBr.AT), National Bank and Piraeus (BOPr.AT).
+That’s likely to grow with more bad loan securitisations in the pipeline from major banks such as Alpha, National Bank and Piraeus.

 Foreclosures were a last resort used only where borrowers were “completely uncooperative”, he said.